 When a set cut-off current is reached – charging stops and READY status is displayed.
 You can save this graph now by pressing SAVE button.
 It’s in .cvs format so you can easily import it to excel for future reference.
 Graph file also contains all parameters for current session.

 DISCHARGE functions in a same manner.
 Press DISCHARGE function button, enter parameters and hit start.

 Only major difference being a graph format.
 It’s battery voltage versus capacity now.
 Graph update rate is 1 second, so it actually has a time stamp also.

 As can be seen by version number 0.9, it’s quite a mature revision that I’m not afraid to publish.
 What this means is, all really obvious bugs are gone and there is some minimal error handlers.
-Like for example if a battery is disconnected, cycle can be restarted from were you left.
-But I’m sure there are a lot of other things you can do to brake it (or make a small fire) and I’m not planning on developing it any further.
-So use it at your own risk and don’t hold your breathe for updates.
+Like for example if a battery is disconnected, cycle can be restarted from where you left.
+But I’m sure there are a lot of other things you can do to break it (or make a small fire) and I’m not planning on developing it any further.
+So use it at your own risk and don’t hold your breath for updates.

 It should be, as this is almost 0.5C charging current for most 18650 cells.
 Also, as presented in above schematics, using IRF540N and 0.47Ω Rsense, 1A is about max current possible.
 If you need more – decrease Rsense.
 Then for power supply use 7805 with external regulating transistor or even better – buy a cheap 5V impulse power supply.

 Something like that (5V 10A) could be bought for 10$ (yep, shipping included) on a numerous china online markets.
 That’s actually less than 4×7805 and some good smoothing caps.
 And finally here is my actual mockery.